 4. Communicate an ideal, vague vision

 The concept of having an endboss does not scale at all.
 We wanted to get rid of the whole concept, but we couldn’t achieve that yet without losing time on poor quality.
 Not yet.
+Scaling up became our primary focus and scaling up needs a livable pace, human interaction and people working together to achieve high value.

+An Endboss phase doesn’t fit into the goal of scaling, but it’s an excellent way of framing your problem.
+It creates a training ground for people to be stronger and work together more closely.
 Keeping the vision vague enough is important.
 If you have everything planned out and ready to be ‘implemented’, you’ll find few allies to help build it with you.
 Ask for participation, try out ideas, experiment, learn, adapt.
 Do this together, as a team.
 Find balance & find

 Quality Coach Perspective